openebs/openebs/docs/getting-started.md

 ##Prepare the machines for installation.

-Since OpenEBS is delivered through containers, the OpenEBS hosts can be run on any operating system with container engine (say docker, etc.,).
-We will use Ubuntu 16.04 in this example.
+Since OpenEBS is delivered through containers, the OpenEBS hosts can be run on any operating system with container engine.
+This guide will use Ubuntu 16.04 and docker.

 ### Prepare Software
 OpenEBS is a software-only solution that can be installed using the released binaries or built and installed directly from source.
 In this guide we will *Ubuntu 16.04* as the underlying operating system.